natalieflcn/PokeDex/README.md

-**Naty's Pokédex**
+## **Naty's Pokédex**
----

 Naty's Pokédex is a web application built using vanilla HTML, CSS, and JavaScript, created to reinforce and demonstrate my understanding of core front-end development principles without relying on frameworks.

 The app fetches data from the PokéAPI and dynamically renders Pokémon stats, moves, and details based on user input.
-Users can search for any Pokémon and view detailed information presented in an interactive and user-friendly interface.
+Users can search for any Pokémon and view detailed information presented in an interactive, user-friendly, and nostalgic interface.

 ---

 **Key features include**:

 **DOM Manipulation**: Rendered and updated the DOM dynamically, based on user interaction and inputs.

 **Live Search**: Search for Pokémon, by name, from the PokéAPI -- sort results by name or ID.

 **API Integration**: Fetching and parsing external JSON data from PokéAPI.